Consisting of two rooms with double vault doors, the wine cellar is part of the Casa Grande basement and can be seen on the Cottages & Kitchens Tour.

 Prohibition 1920 – 1933

 Although San Luis Obispo County is today a wine-producing area, it was not so in W.R.
 Hearst’s time.
 The many grapes grown in the Pergola area were used for eating only, and, as far as is known, Hearst never expressed a desire to make wine, although he was playing the role of gentleman farmer in almost every other aspect.
-Today, fine California wine is considered the equal of any in the world, but in Hearst’s time the finest wine was from France and Germany.
+In Hearst’s time the finest wine was from France and Germany.
 This is reflected in Hearst’s wine collection.
 There were relatively few California wines; the bulk was from the Alsace, Bordeaux, and Burgundy regions in France and the Rhine and Moselle regions in Germany.